 NOTE: Always use a type of pot with drainage holes

-If your Pothos NJoy was grown in water, and you want to transfer to soil, things are a little more complicated.
+Things are a little more complicated if your Pothos NJoy was grown in water and you want to transfer to soil.

-Move the plant to fresh potting soil while the roots are still small.
+Move Njoy to fresh pothos soil mix while the roots are still small.
 The ability of roots to adapt to a new medium decreases as the root system develops.

 Pothos N Joy Grooming And Maintenance